 Machine Learning Prediction of Breast Cancer Cellular Response to Drug Therapies

-“I developed a powerful, novel machine learning tool that could be used to predict how effective drugs are at combating Subreast cancer cells.
+“I developed a powerful, novel machine learning tool that could be used to predict how effective drugs are at combating breast cancer cells.
 I applied machine learning to molecular biology, using algorithms to screen data, find relationships between cell/drug characteristics and cell response, and generate models capable of accurately predicting how specific breast cancer cells respond to drugs.
 This tool has applications in advancing precision medicine, which is crucial to developing optimal breast cancer treatments, and drug discovery.”

 Read Shobhita’s full project report submission